fabienkruba/cmdunix101/presentation.md

 	````

 	Find allows to look for files based on a lot of patterns, (**man find**)

-	A very useful : finding files containing a certain pattern,
+	A very useful form of find command : finding files containing a certain pattern,

 	````bash
 vagrant@precise32:/vagrant/demo$ find . -name "*.txt" -exec grep "Verne" {} \;  -ls